 The advantages of choosing earbuds over hearing aids include:

-- Looks as if the wearer is simply enjoying music versus being hearing impaired
+- Appears as if the wearer is simply enjoying music versus being hearing impaired.

-- Don’t have to pay for a doctor’s visit or exam
+- Don’t have to pay for an exam by a specialist.

 The disadvantages of choosing earbuds over hearing aids include:

-- Not adequately researched nor are they FDA approved
+- Not adequately researched and aren’t FDA approved.

-- Still so new that there is not enough research to determine long-term consequences
+- There is not enough research to determine long-term side effects and other consequences.

-- Because it’s not prescribed by a physician, there is no guarantee as to the long-term effects on hearing
+- Because they aren’t fitted by a specialist, there is no guarantee as to their effectiveness.

-- You’re not being monitored by a qualified professional to catch any potential negative effects on hearing
+- You’re not monitored by a hearing specialist to catch potential negative side effects.

-- Extensively studied for quality and FDA approved
+- Hearing aids are extensively studied for quality and FDA approved.

-- Your ear doctor is able to specially adjust these devices for your individual case so you don’t have to worry.
+- A specialist will adjust hearing aids for your individual level of hearing loss, so there are no worries.
 You’re going to get exactly what you need.

-- Monitored by qualified professional to ensure your devices adapt to any hearing changes
+- Hearing aids are monitored by qualified specialists to ensure your devices can adapt to any hearing loss changes.

-- The first hearing aid was invented in 1898, allowing for over a century of data on the long-term effects
+- The first hearing aid was invented in 1898, which provides more than a century of data on long-term effects.

 The disadvantages of selecting hearing aids over earbuds include:

-The peace of mind that comes from knowing that your hearing devices are specially designed for you is unparalleled.
-We may see a time when the prescription hearing aid industry and the over-the-counter earbuds come together, but currently there are just not enough studies to back up the safety of patients in regards to choosing earbuds over prescription hearing aids.
+The peace of mind that comes from knowing your hearing devices are specifically-designed for you is unparalleled.
+At some point, the prescription hearing aid industry and the over-the-counter earbuds market may merge, but currently, there are not enough studies regarding the safety of the wearer to recommend choosing earbuds over prescription hearing aids.

-In the same way that you wouldn’t considered getting non-prescription, over-the-counter eye glasses if you were near-sighted, why take the chance with their hearing device counterparts?
+You wouldn’t consider purchasing non-prescription, over-the-counter eyeglasses if you were near-sighted, so why take the chance with your hearing health?